Check what you know

 Did you know?

-The Road Traffic Act 1988 creates the offence of driving with ‘uncorrected defective eyesight’ and drivers could be prosecuted if they drive without meeting the standards of vision for driving.
+The Road Traffic Act 1988 created the offence of driving with ‘uncorrected defective eyesight’ and drivers could be prosecuted if they drive without meeting the standards of vision for driving.

 Before driving any vehicle, the driver is legally required to ensure they meet the minimum eyesight rules.